karelgo/Kafka-Spark-Cassandra-Cluster/README.md

 TODO:
 1. Store Twitter data to Cassandra database
 2. Enhance app functionality
+3. Hide crypto material from plain sight (not that it matters a lot, just want to show I am aware I am showing the twitter keys)

 ### To clean Docker run (works in Mac/UNIX terminal):